 Step 1.
 Download, install and launch AOMEI Backupper.
 On the main window, select "Backup" -> "Disk Backup" as show below.

 Step 2.
-Here you can choose the hard disk that failure is imminent at "Step1" and where to backup it at "Step2".
+Here you can choose the hard disk that failure is imminent and where to backup it.
 Also, you are allowed to configure disk backup settings by clicking "Backup Operations".
 Because you cannot predict the time of hard disk failure, it is highly recommended to click "Schedule" to set up automatic hard disk backup via daily, weekly or monthly.

 Step 3.
 You are almost done.
 The last step is to click "Start Backup".